Some of the causes of lost sensation or tingling on the face can be serious. Causes can include stroke, multiple sclerosis, and some infections.

 • confusion, memory problems, or difficulty speaking

-The earlier MS is treated, the better.
-You should speak to a doctor if you’re experiencing unexplained symptoms similar to those of MS.
+Early treatment can help slow MS progression.
+It’s best to speak to a doctor if you’re experiencing unexplained symptoms similar to those of MS.

 Other causes

-Many other conditions can cause facial numbness on the right side.
-Some of these conditions include:
+Other health conditions can cause facial numbness on one side.
+Some of these conditions may include:

-When facial numbness appears suddenly alongside other signs of a stroke, you shouldn’t wait to see if symptoms go away.
+When facial numbness appears suddenly with other symptoms of a stroke, do not wait to see if the symptoms go away.
 Seek emergency medical treatment as soon as possible.

-• look into your family or medical history
+• ask about your family or medical history

 • do a physical exam